ardunster/mini-projects/README.md

 ### Goldsilver:

 A script designed to run daily to scrape gold and silver prices from the web, and email price alerts when it does.
-Also includes suportive scripts that I used to generate the original body of data for calculating 200 day moving averages.
+Also includes supportive scripts that I used to generate the original body of data for calculating 200 day moving averages.

 ### RDP: